GEOS-ESM/GEOSldas/README.md

 ### How to Build the Model in Multiple Steps

-The steps detailed below are essentially those that `parallel_build.csh` performs in Step 3 above.
+The steps detailed below are essentially those performed by `parallel_build.csh` in Step 3 above.
 Either method should yield identical builds.

 ##### Checkout externals
 ```